acf-extended/ACF-Extended/readme.txt

 = ACF: Single Meta Save (Beta) =

-Compress all fields values from the current post, term or user into one single meta data.
+Compress all fields values from the current post, term, user or options into one single meta data.
 This process lighten the database load as values are saved and read from one single row.
 Once activated and after saving a post/term/user in the administration, all old meta data will be removed and packed together in a meta called `acf`.

-To monitor the process, it is possible to enable the "ACF Extended: Dev Mode" which will display all WP & ACF meta data on every Posts, Terms & Users.
+To monitor the process, it is possible to enable the "ACF Extended: Dev Mode" which will display all WP & ACF meta data on every Posts, Terms, Users & Options.

 This feature also enables a new setting available in every fields: "Save as individual meta".
 If this setting is turned ON on a specific field, then the value will be saved individually. `WP Queries` and `Meta Queries` can be used just like before.